cat-astrophic/KP_timber_trade/README.md

 # KP_timber_trade

-This repo contains the scripts necessary for a paper looking at the impact of the Kyoto Protocol on the structure of the global timber trade network and the competition graph derived therefrom.
+This repo contains the scripts necessary for a paper studying the impact of the Kyoto Protocol on the structure of the global timber trade network and the competition graph derived therefrom.
+The paper has been published in [*Renewable and Sustainable Energy Reviews*](https://www.sciencedirect.com/science/article/pii/S136403212300727X).
 Data comes from FAOstat (the file name is: Forestry_Trade_Flows_E_All_Data.csv) and can be downloaded freely from them.

 To replicate this project, simply run: